-Do not eat any solid food for at least one day before the examination.
+As a general rule, you should not eat any solid food for at least one day before the examination.

-Drink only clear liquids (such as juices without pulp, bouillon, ginger ale) and eat only clear Jell-O. Stop all iron pills one week before test.
-NO RED OR PURPLE LIQUIDS.
+You should drink only clear liquids (such as juices without pulp, bouillon, ginger ale) and eat only clear Jell-O. Stop all iron pills one week before test.